FancyMcPlugins/FancyNpcs/docs/docs.md

 You can also define some actions that will be executed when a player interacts with the npc:

-- message: sends a simple message to the player
+- message: sends simple messages to the player
 - player command: forces the player to execute a command
 - server command: executes a command in the console